 1. What is tamoxifen?

-Some breast cancers use oestrogen in the body to help them to grow.
+Some breast cancers use oestrogen in the body to help them grow.
 These are known as oestrogen receptor positive or ER-positive breast cancers.

 Find out more about hormone receptors and breast cancer.